Nature of the energy source powering solar coronal loops driven by nanoflares: Observations

 \section{Observations}

-To investigate the origin of coronal loop brightenings in active region (AR) cores, we consider observations of AR 11890 and AR 12234 obtained with the Solar Dynamics Observatory \citep[SDO;][]{2012SoPh..275....3P}.
-We use time series of images recorded in the ultraviolet (UV) at a cadence of 24\,s\ and the extreme ultraviolet (EUV) with 12\,s\ cadence by the Atmospheric Imaging Assembly \citep[AIA;][]{2012SoPh..275...17L} onboard SDO to detect brightenings through the solar atmosphere.
-To trace the magnetic roots of these coronal loops at the solar surface, we analyze co-temporal, photospheric line-of-sight magnetic field maps of these active regions, recorded every 45\,s\ by the Helioseismic and Magnetic Imager \citep[HMI;][]{2012SoPh..275..207S} onboard SDO.
+To investigate the origin of coronal loop brightenings in AR cores, we consider observations of AR 11890 and AR 12234 obtained with the Solar Dynamics Observatory \citep[SDO;][]{2012SoPh..275....3P}.
+We use time series of images recorded in the ultraviolet (UV) at a cadence of 24\,s\ and the EUV at a \ cadence of 12\,s by the Atmospheric Imaging Assembly \citep[AIA;][]{2012SoPh..275...17L} onboard SDO to detect brightenings through the solar atmosphere.
+To trace the magnetic roots of these coronal loops at the solar surface, we analyse co-temporal, photospheric line-of-sight magnetic field maps of these ARs, recorded every 45\,s\ by the Helioseismic and Magnetic Imager \citep[HMI;][]{2012SoPh..275..207S} onboard SDO.

-As described at the end of Sect.\,\ref{sec:intro}, these active regions are chosen simply because the loop brightenings in their cores are attributed to nanoflares.
+As described at the end of Sect.\,\ref{sec:intro}, these ARs are chosen simply because the loop brightenings in their cores are attributed to nanoflares.
 For instance, \citet{2014Sci...346B.315T} presented imaging and spectroscopic observations of AR 11890, where they detect footpoint brightenings at the base of a coronal loop that is visible in the AIA 9.4\,nm\ filter.
-These footpoint brightenings are associated with modest upflows with velocities of 15\,km\,s$^{-1}$ in the transition region Si\,{\sc iv}\ observations obtained from the Interface Region Imaging Spectrograph.
-Based on numerical modeling of impulsively heated loops, the authors argued that the footpoint brightening and the upflows in the transition region are due to the interaction of the lower atmosphere with nonthermal electrons accelerated in coronal nanoflares.
+These footpoint brightenings are associated with modest upflows with velocities of 15\,km\,s$^{-1}$ in the transition-region Si\,{\sc iv}\ observations obtained from the Interface Region Imaging Spectrograph.
+Based on numerical modelling of impulsively heated loops, the authors argued that the footpoint brightening and the upflows in the transition region are due to the interaction of the lower atmosphere with non-thermal electrons accelerated in coronal nanoflares.
 Similarly, \citet{2017NatAs...1..771I} presented observations from the Focusing Optics X-ray Solar Imager, with a detection of faint emission in hard X-rays (above 3\,keV) in AR 12234 that they ascribed to plasma heated above 10\,MK in nanoflares.